Lab Procedures & Notes

 • Insert all this information into the Excel template made by Mohammadreza to get the water content equivalent to each matric potential

-6 EXPERIMENTS
+6 LAB TOOLS & EXPERIMENTS

 The thesis of previous Chorover students help a lot with figuring out the steps to take for your experiments.